Nip + Fab Ceramide Fix Serum 12%

 It is a synthetically created solvent and emollient often used to replace silicones or mineral oil.
 As an emollient, C15-19 Alkane helps soften and soothe the skin.
 Emollients create a barrier to trap moisture inside.

-Learn more about C15-19 AlkaneCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about C15-19 AlkaneCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.